joannecylam/flight_delay_prediction/README.md

  - use_nn.ipynb

 ### Visualizations:
-There is a scattered plot of the best prediction results against actual value.
+There is a scattered plot of the best prediction results against actual value. <br />
 The code can be found in visualization.ipynb